Shiny White Suburban

 with a cuff and a crease.

 To be clear.
 The white lady was never a fan of defunding the police!
-She imagines a world without police as a sickening orgy of rape and gunshot wounds and motor vehicle fatalities.
-Occasionally, a demented man, grinning and holding a knife to her throat while she sleeps.
-(Because she is white, she lacks a certain type of imagination, she’s been told.)
+She imagines a world without law enforcement as an orgy of gunshot wounds, motor vehicle accidents, and dirty needles.
+Occasionally, a demented man, grinning and holding a knife to her throat while she sleeps (because she is white, she lacks a certain type of imagination, she’s been told).
+But then, Snoop sticky-ickies, and man, oh man, does the white lady miss snapping her fingers to 90’s hip hop and shaking her ass until she’s glistening with sweat.

 But the first public comment was so unsettling!
-A twitchy, gray-faced man gripped by paranoia accused school board members of stalking him, haphazardly pulling scraps of paper from a plastic bag and shouting about 5G.
-The board stayed grimly silent until the timer dinged, a sound that seemed to deflate the man like a balloon.
-Shuffling away from the podium, he sat down and closed his eyes, instantly falling asleep.
-If hope was scant to begin with, now it was gone.
+A twitchy, gray-faced man gripped by paranoia accused school board members of stalking him, haphazardly pulling scraps of paper from a bag and shouting about 5G.
+The board remained grimly silent until the timer dinged, a sound that seemed to deflate the man like a balloon.
+Shuffling away from the podium, he sat down and closed his eyes, appearing to instantly fall asleep.

 “Heartbreaking” the white woman reported back to her friends, though the more accurate word was “galling.”
 Thinking of the twitchy man threatens to overpower her Dre vibes, so the white woman “yes, ands” with such commitment she almost swerves off the road.
 She rights the vehicle and adjusts her oversized sunglasses, cracks the window to temper a hot flash.
-Calm down, you dumb bitch, the white lady says to herself, since shame is practical.
+Don’t be a weak bitch, she says aloud, since shame is practical.

-But she can’t stop thinking about the school board meeting!
-The next public comment was even worse, almost causing her to smash a ceramic dinner plate against the countertop.
-A person with a patchy beard and black lipstick spoke into the mic like they were making a TikTok, with so much vocal fry you could toss a piece of battered cod in their direction and crisp it up.
-“Y’all look like nice enough people,” they said, smiling wanly.
-“But you don’t look like the students in our classrooms, and that’s fact.”
+But the shame fails to work.
+She can’t stop thinking about the school board meeting.
+The next public comment was even worse!
+So infuriating she almost broke a dinner plate against the countertop!
+A person with a patchy beard and black lipstick spoke into the mic like they were making a TikTok, with so much vocal fry you could toss a piece of battered fish in their direction and crisp it.
+“Y’all look like nice enough people,” they said with a wan smile.
+“But you simply don’t look like the students in my classroom, and that’s a fact.”
 Running a hand through oiled hair, they leaned into the mic and moaned, “Do better.”

-The white woman raised the dinner plate into the air, threatening to bring it down over the marble countertop.
+The white woman raised the dinner plate into the air, threatening to smash it down.
 “Is this person serious,” she spat in the direction of her husband, her left eye twitching.
 “Are they implying that it’s the job of these exhausted, underpaid board members to find their own replacements?!
 For positions they were elected for?!”

-“I need to ask the obvious question before addressing your excellent points,” her husband said, amusedly kicking back in his chair.
-“Which is why does this person sound like they’re making porn?”
+“I need to ask an obvious question before addressing your point,” her husband said, clearly amused and leaning back in his chair.
+“Which is why the hell does this person sound like they’re making a porn?”

 Unable to waste another second of her time and concerned about a hypertensive incident, the white woman handed the dinner plate to her husband and beelined it for the master bath.
 After a hot shower, she decided, she’d exfoliate her feet with a strange but effective tool marketed to her on Facebook.
-Then a Valium.
-Then she’d hit the sack.
+Pop a Valium and hit the sack.

-Recalling the meeting makes her grip the steering wheel even harder, the tops of her knuckles bright white.
-But the hood of her newly washed Suburban reflects the sun, temporarily blinding her, and her outrage is rinsed away and replaced by satisfaction.
+Almost running a light, the white woman slams the brakes.
+At the light, the hood of her newly washed Suburban catches the sun, temporarily blinding her, and her cortisol is tempered with serotonin.
 Nothing pleases her more than clean lines and gleaming surfaces!
-She taps the brakes and exhales through her nose.
+So satisfying.

 No stress, no seeds, no stems, no sticks!